alaska iditarod sunset cm

 Personalised adventures.
 Trusted expertise.

-alaska northern lights istk
+alaska northern lights green and pink colours istk

 Wild and remote it may be but the Far North is far from deserted.
 Immense herds of wild caribou roam amongst the wildflowers of the vast Arctic tundra, under the glow of the midnight sun.
 Grizzlies, moose and musk oxen can also been seen throughout the region’s plentiful national parks.
 As summer fades the Northern Lights can be seen, and the Arctic pack ice reaches land, bringing with it curious polar bears.